maiste/terminus/README.md

 This package gives a specification about a REST API Backend to execute requests to a web API using JSON format to interact with. `terminus` also gives implementations of this specification with different ocaml http client.
 It was first written as a part of the `equinoxe` package but, as I tend to use it more other projects, it seems a good idea to extract it as a package itself.

-:warning Be aware that this is still an under development package.
+:warning: Be aware that this is still an under development package.
 The API can change regularly until there is a fix version of the API.

 ## Getting started